 - 1. An abortion may not be performed by any person other than a physician who is using applicable medical standards and who is licensed to practice in this state.
 All physicians performing abortion procedures must have admitting privileges at a hospital located within thirty miles [42.28 kilometers] of the abortion facility and staff privileges to replace hospital on-staff physicians at that hospital.
 These privileges must include the abortion procedures the physician will be performing at abortion facilities.
 An abortion facility must have a staff member trained in cardiopulmonary resuscitation present at all times when the abortion facility is open and abortions are scheduled to be performed. - 2.
-After the first twelve weeks of pregnancy but before the time at which the unborn child may reasonably be expected to have reached viability, an abortion may not be performed in any facility other than a licensed hospital. - 3.
+After the first twelve weeks of pregnancy but prior to the time at which the unborn child may reasonably be expected to have reached viability, no abortion may be performed in any facility other than a licensed hospital. - 3.
+After the point in pregnancy when the unborn child may reasonably be expected to have reached viability, no abortion may be performed except in a hospital, and then only if in the medical judgment of the physician the abortion is necessary to preserve the life of the woman or if in the physician's medical judgment the continuation of her pregnancy will impose on her a substantial risk of grave impairment of her physical or mental health.
+An abortion under this subsection may only be performed if the above-mentioned medical judgment of the physician who is to perform the abortion is first certified by the physician in writing, setting forth in detail the facts upon which the physician relies in making this judgment and if this judgment has been concurred in by two other licensed physicians who have examined the patient.
+The foregoing certification and concurrence is not required in the case of an emergency when the abortion is necessary to preserve the life of the patient. - 4.
 An abortion facility may not perform an abortion on a woman without first offering the woman an opportunity to receive and view at the abortion facility or another facility an active ultrasound of her unborn child.
 The offer and opportunity to receive and view an ultrasound must occur at least twenty-four hours before the abortion is scheduled to be performed.
 The active ultrasound image must be of a quality consistent with standard medical practice in the community, contain the dimensions of the unborn child, and accurately portray the presence of external members and internal organs, including the heartbeat, if present or viewable, of the unborn child.
 The auscultation of the fetal heart tone must be of a quality consistent with standard medical practice in the community.
-The abortion facility shall document the woman's response to the offer, including the date and time of the offer and the woman's signature attesting to her informed decision. - 4.
-Any physician who performs an abortion without complying with the provisions of this section is guilty of a class A misdemeanor. - 5.
+The abortion facility shall document the woman's response to the offer, including the date and time of the offer and the woman's signature attesting to her informed decision.

+- 5. Any physician who performs an abortion without complying with the provisions of this section is guilty of a class A misdemeanor. - 6.
 It is a class B felony for any person, other than a physician licensed under chapter 43-17, to perform an abortion in this state.